pytorch/torchchat/README.md

 ### iOS

-Open the ios Llama Xcode project at https://github.com/pytorch/executorch/tree/main/examples/demo-apps/apple_ios/LLaMA/LLaMA.xcodeproj in Xcode and click Run.
+Open the iOS Llama Xcode project at https://github.com/pytorch/executorch/tree/main/examples/demo-apps/apple_ios/LLaMA/LLaMA.xcodeproj in Xcode and click Run.
 You will need to provide a provisioning profile (similar to what's expected for any iOS dev).

 Once you can run the app on you device,